RockLib/RockLib.Logging/docs/LoggingTraceListener.md

+---
+sidebar_position: 18
+---

-# Using LoggingTraceListener to log trace messages
+# Use LoggingTraceListener to log trace messages

 The `RockLib.Logging.Diagnostics.LoggingTraceListener` is an inheritor of `System.Diagnostics.TraceListener` that sends trace messages to a `RockLib.Logging.ILogger`.
 It is for troubleshooting *other* libraries that output trace messages - such trace messages will be logged with the `Ilogger` that the application chooses.

-**WARNING: DO NOT use `LoggingTraceListener` for troubleshooting issues with RockLib.Logging itself!**
+> **WARNING:** DO NOT use `LoggingTraceListener` for troubleshooting issues with RockLib.Logging itself!

 ## RockLib.Diagnostics Configuration